Depression Posts, Books & More

 Dr. Arch Hart and Dr. Catherine Hart Weber

-The teen years are hard enough.
-But with today's increased pressures, it's no wonder many teens are overwhelmed.
+The teen years are hard enough and with today's increased pressures, it's no wonder many teens are overwhelmed.
 The result is a generation experiencing greater stress and feeling more depressed than any other.
 Discover practical suggestions, spiritual solutions, and encouragement.
 This resource helps parents and teens face their own feelings of fear, anger, and hurt.

 Out of the Cave: Stepping into the Light when Depression Darkens What You See